Kees-van-der-Oord/NiVerDig/README.md

 ![image](https://user-images.githubusercontent.com/62476661/217347414-aca8b5b0-afa4-4753-8365-cf5a42ce7b02.png)

-On the Scope panel, press the T button to enable the trigger and select the â€˜BNC 1â€™ trigger source and the Normal trigger mode.
+On the Scope panel, press the T button to enable the trigger and select the 'BNC 1' trigger source and the Normal trigger mode.
 Enable recording with the first button.
 The camera triggers sequence is generated on the BNC 2 as soon as the trigger on BNC 1 arrives:

 ![image](https://user-images.githubusercontent.com/62476661/217347468-720211e2-12e1-44f3-af27-2595d052dbf8.png)